jaggederest/mutation/docs/nomenclature.md

 ## Mutation operator

 A transformation applied to the AST of a subject.
-Mutant knows the following high level operator
+Mutation knows the following high level operator
 classes:

 * Semantic Reduction
 * Orthogonal Replacement
 * [Noop](#neutral-noop-tests)

-An exhaustive list can be found in the [mutant-meta](https://github.com/mbj/mutant/tree/master/meta) subdirectory of the source.
+An exhaustive list can be found in the [mutation-meta](https://github.com/jaggederest/mutation/tree/master/meta) subdirectory of the source.

 ## Mutation